albertocerrone/Deverr/README.md

 - [ ] Improve the UI

 #### Challenges & Wins
-This is been the first project I built in a team, using Git and Github. <br>
+This has been the first project I built in a team, using Git and Github. <br>
 Quickly I got used to creating branches and work in safe environments and I loved it. <br>

 We created always the opportunity to learn and ask for help from each other and that allowed us not only to produce a website packed with features, but to be all of us, the owners of each line of code.<br>

-As well this is been the first time working on top of a code wrote by someone else.
-Coming from the same course and mentor is been simple to do so but sometimes I needed some clarification and Sandra and Tim were always available.
+As well this has been the first time working on top of a code wrote by someone else.
+Coming from the same course and mentor has been simple to do so but sometimes I needed some clarification and Sandra and Tim were always available.

-One of our biggest challenges is been producing a website that had more than one type of user.
+One of our biggest challenges has been producing a website that had more than one type of user.
 We didn't think about it while planning, but having the two users slowed us down a bit.<br>
 Another little challenge that I had, is to always be mainly focused on be styling and after a few days, monotony started to chick in.<br>

 Overall I really enjoyed working on this project and working in well organized team.